adpextwindong/OrionCloneLoadingUtility/ReadMe.txt

 OrionClone.cpp is the entry point for the utility demo.
 Yes this is a header only library for now.
 Yes I understand it will be compiled for every include.
 We'll cross that bridge when we get there.
 For now this utility must be completed.

+TODO: Move dependancies into its own folder or use a git submodule.